-Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.
+Ein Gedi Nature Reserve by the Dead Sea offers trails through nature, history, archaeology, and wildlife.

 Table of Contents